-Located adjacent to mature Angophoras and rock outcrops on a northerly sloping site overlooking Brisbane Water on the Central Coast of NSW a grafted extension projects towards the horizon.
-Inspired by the natural beauty of surrounding landscapes the textural fragment is at once pinned to the earth and projected towards the edge.
+The house is located adjacent to mature angophoras and spectacular rock outcrops of Bouddi National Park on a northerly sloping site overlooking Brisbane Water.
+Inspired by the natural beauty of surrounding landscapes the textural fragment is grafted to the existing building and is at once pinned to the earth and projected towards the horizon.

 The form has been twisted, stepped and stretched to the edges of the site.
 The bedroom wing projects over the landscape like a cantilevered rock shelf and is supported by a twisted steel structure reminiscent of twisted angophora branches.
 The exterior will weather and develop a patina of clear finished fibre cement and random vertical timber battens to sit quietly within its environment.
 Subtle scale shifts in the battens and screens offer a sense of depth to the landscape.